header-image

 Acute myeloid leukemia

 Acute myeloid leukemia (AML) is characterized by a clonal expansion of myeloid cells in the marrow frequently resulting in hematopoietic insufficiency (granulocytopenia, thrombocytopenia, or anemia).
 Recurrent chromosomal structural aberrations are encountered that greatly contribute to improvements in prognostication.
 However, approximately 50% of patients with AML are cytogenetically normal (CN) and lack those recurrent structural abnormalities.
 In the last decades the identification of numerous novel somatic mutations in AML patients, including this cytogenetic normal (CN) group, that serve as prognostic markers and/or potential therapeutic targets have led to an important progress to the treatment of AML.
-In the NGS panel we test for the presence of mutations in NPM1, FLT3, KIT, CEBPa, RUNX1, ASXL1 and TP53, mutations which are directly linked to risk group stratification according to guidelines of the European Leukemia Network (Döhner er al).
-In addition, mutations in DNMT3, GATA2, TET2, BRAF, CBL, IDH1, IDH2, JAK2, KRAS, NRAS, PTPN11 and WT1, which might give further insight in AML pathogenesis and some of which may serve as targets for therapy, are being tested.
+In the NGS panel we test for the presence of mutations in 31 genes.
+The recommendations of the ELN2022 guidelines are included in this panel.

 Myelodysplastic syndromes